The structure of totally disconnected Host--Kra--Ziegler factors, and the inverse theorem for the $U^k$ Gowers uniformity norms on finite abelian groups of bounded torsion: Introduction

 \subsection{Acknowledgements}

-OS was supported by NSF grant DMS-1926686.
+AJ was funded by the German Research Foundation under Germany's Excellence Strategy -- EXC-2047 -- 390685813 and its Heisenberg Programme -- 547294463.
+OS was supported by NSF grant DMS-1926686 and Alon Fellowship.
 TT was supported by a Simons Investigator grant, the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund Endowment, and by NSF grant DMS-1764034.
 Part of this work was done while the second author was a post-doc at the Hebrew University under the supervision of Mike Hochman and was supported by the ISF research grant 3056/21.
 We thank Pablo Candela, Diego Gonz\'alez-S\'anchez, and Bal\'azs Szegedy for sharing their recent preprint \cite{cgss-2023}, a result from which (Lemma \ref{double-nilspace}) we use in our current paper.
+We thank the anonymous referee for their thorough review, positive comments, and constructive remarks on this manuscript.